odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

     $ ./odoo-bin --addons-path="addons/,../enterprise/" -d rd-demo

 There are multiple :ref:`command-line arguments <reference/cmdline/server>` that you can use to configure the server.
-In this training, you will only need some of them.
+In this training you will only need some of them.

 .. option:: -d <database>